anthonyoneill/ohsl/README.md

 # OHSL
-Oak Hamilton Scientific Library (HSL) is a collection of numerical routines written in Rust.
+ohsl (ostensibly handy scientific library) is a collection of numerical routines written in Rust.
 The library includes routines in the following areas:

 - [ ] Elementary functions
 - [x] Complex numbers